lucidbard/dig5508-fall19/lab1/readme.md

 Due October 9

-This lab has three parts:
+This lab covers the following topics:

-1. Input and Testing Values
+1. Values and Variables review
-2. Writing Functions
+2. Functions, Return Values
+3. Conditionals
+3. Iteration
+4. Combining concepts into a new function

 The lab reviews concepts introduced in Chapters 1-7 of *Exploratory Programming from the Humanities*.
 Its goal is to provide practice in reading and writing code.

-To turn in the assignment, commit and push the modified .pynb files to your lab1 subdirectory.
+To turn in the assignment, commit and push the modified .pynb files to your lab1 subdirectory and submit the URL of your repository (just the root repo would be enough)

-# Getting Started
+## Getting Started

 First, make sure you have your local GitHub repository folder open in VS Code.